andyapurata/tecno-tiendaz/readme.md

 	* Currency != PEN
 	* Amount not in the right range
 * Autocomplete Apurata funnel with order details as name, email, phone

-# ABOUT VERSION

-The version is set in a git tag.
-From there, it is copied to the php script file on the build process.

 # PROBLEM WITH VOLUMES